Thecoder0012/AntiqueShop/README.md

 ```
 ## Optimizations

-What optimizations did you make in your code?
 This was a project created around 6 months ago, and uploaded 4 ago.
 The last couple of days, I have been doing changes in the layout, and greatly optimised the code - less code and does even more.

 ## Tech Stack